-- 1. All animals will sell to the highest bidder. - Only market animals shown at the Clay County Fair will be allowed to sell in the auction. - 3.
-Choice to sell any animal, including Champion/Res Champion, is the decision of 4-H'er. - 4.
-A consignment fee of 5% of the "bonus portion" of the sale of each animal will be accessed.
-This money will be put into a separate account for use by the 4-H Council. - 5.
-Each exhibitor will be allowed to sell a maximum of 2 units.
-Units shall consist of: - Beef 1 market beef animal - Swine A champion, reserve champion or pen (3,2 or 1 swine) - Sheep A champion, reserve champion or pen (4,3,2 or 1 sheep) - Goats A champion, reserve champion or pen (4.3.2 or 1 goat)
+- 1. Exhibitors now have a choice to sell their animal for premium only or sell it and have it go on the truck! - a.
+Examples: - i.
+Billy decides to sell his animal for premium only.
+During the auction, that animal will be "sold", and youth will only receive the premium bid amount.
+He will still retain ownership of that animal, and take that animal home. - ii.
+Billy decides to sell his animal and wants it to go on the truck.
+That animal will be sold in the auction and Billy will receive the premium bid amount as well as the packer bid for his animal.
+That animal will then go on the truck, and he will no longer have ownership of that animal. - All animals will be sold as designated by the youth.
+Buyers will NOT have the option to purchase and keep an animal during the live auction. - 2.
+Only market animals shown at the Clay County Fair will be allowed to sell in the auction. - 3.
+Choice to sell any animal, including Champion/Res Champion, is decision of 4-H'er. - A consignment fee of \$10/head of the "bonus portion" of the sale of each animal will be accessed.
+This money will be put into a separate account for use by the 4-H Council.

+- Each exhibitor will be allowed to sell a maximum of 2 units.
+Units shall consist of: Beef - 1 market beef animal - Swine A champion, reserve champion or pen (3,2 or 1 swine) - Sheep A champion, reserve champion or pen (4,3,2 or 1 sheep) - Goats A champion, reserve champion or pen (4,3,2 or 1 goat)